Symbols of the Occult on the Mormon Temple and Their Meanings

 “Cloudstones.
 High above the sunstones on the east center tower are two clouds with descending rays of light (originally planned to be one white and one black with descending trumpets.)
 The parallel of this symbolism is found in the Old Testament.
 Once temples were dedicated in ancient Israel, they were filled with the “cloud of the Lord.”
 At Mount Sinai, the children of Israel saw this cloud as both dark and bright accompanied by the blasting of a trumpet.”

 “Cloud stones — There are only two cloud stones on the temple.
-They are located on the east center tower and represent the gospel piercing through superstition and the error of the world.” – http://www.mormontimes.com/article/11331/Symbolism-can-be-seen-in-architecture-of-SL-Temple
+They are located on the east center tower and represent the gospel piercing through superstition and the error of the world.” –Symbolism can be seen in architecture of S.L.
+Temple, Lynn Arave, 27 November 2008

 The residence of God is no longer in the cloud on Mt.
 Sinai and the cloud is no longer in the temple in Jerusalem.
 The desire to portray the two different colors black/white is suspicious as well given the other carvings on the temple.
 Typically, having these color variations with the meaning of dark and bright/light together denotes yin yang.